rithikkulkarni/csc-555-project-f25/README.txt

-Credibility & Influence Simulation
+Strength of Weak Ties Simulation

-This readme explains how to run the credibility + influence experiment codebase.
+This readme explains how to run the strength of weak ties experiment codebase.
 First, download and extract the zip file.
 Then cd into its root directory.

 Create and activate a virtual environment: